Find Affordable College Courses

 359 Yearly Graduations

 University of Central Florida comes in at #6 on our list of the most popular colleges offering bachelor's degrees in health care management.
 Roughly 71,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-During the 2020-2021 academic year, 359 people received their bachelor's degree in health care management from UCF.
-Around 60% of these students were from an underrepresented racial-ethnic group, and 79% were women.
+During the most recent year for which we have data, 359 people received their bachelor's degree in health care management from UCF.
+Of these students, 80% were women and 59% were members of underrepresented racial-ethnic groups.

 286 Yearly Graduations